Resolve A Failed Endpoint Check

 Passed - a self-healing session has a terminal

-fixedoutcome and the current endpoint state matches expectations - the failure is documented as a false positive through accepted endpoint knowledge or a reviewed proposal
+fixedoutcome and the current endpoint state matches expectations - the failure is documented as a false positive in the endpoint knowledge document and the active Sentinel is corrected through regeneration when needed

 - the issue is escalated and waiting on an operator decision